LilOTechGod/Tech-blog/README.md

 ## Usage:

 #### Here's a quick demonstration on how the tech blog works, check it out!
+Keep in mind that I was already signed up and just logged in the demo, therefore you have to sign up in order to see the main page.
 [Untitled_ Nov 28 2022 5_26 PM.webm](https://user-images.githubusercontent.com/112797175/204403555-266e8aee-f4a7-4c6f-aff3-f39535ac842f.webm)

 ## Future Developments: